Share this article

 When looking for how to keep dogs cool in hot weather, you don't need to research the trendiest treks to take your dog on (but if you do, here’s a helpful list of the top 100 pet-friendly places).
 We mean timing your dog walk for when it’s cooler, so early in the morning or late in the evening.
 It’s also a good idea to plan a shorter walk than usual, preferably one with plenty of shaded spots.

-Don’t forget that your dog’s paw pads can burn on hot tarmac, concrete or a sandy beach, so we’d recommend walking them on the grass if possible.
+Don’t forget that your dog’s paw pads can burn on hot pavement, concrete or a sandy beach, so we’d recommend walking them on the grass if possible.
 Our top tip is to place your hand on the surface you want to walk your dog for five seconds.
 If you can't keep your hand on the surface because it's too hot, it's also too hot for your dog to walk on the surface too!

-If you have a dog with light skin, be mindful that it can burn from sun exposure.
-So just like protecting your own skin, we recommend applying pet-safe sunscreen on the nose, ears, and other exposed areas of your dog.
+Just like protecting your own skin, we recommend applying pet-safe sunscreen on the nose, ears, and other exposed areas of your dog.
 Apply the sunscreen at least half an hour before leaving the home for maximum effect.

 A hydrated hound is a happy hound